abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

 The results clearly indicates that URL_1 has the highest page rank followed by URL_4 and then URL_3 & last URL_2.
 The algorithm works in the following manner:

-- If a URL (page) is referenced by other URLs then its rank increases because being referenced means that it is important which is the case of URL_1.
+- If a URL (page) is referenced the most by other URLs then its rank increases, because being referenced means that it is important which is the case of URL_1.
-- If an important URL like URL_1 references other URLs like URL_4 this will increase the destination’s ranking -
+- If an important URL like URL_1 references other URLs like URL_4 this will increase the destination’s ranking

 Given the above it becomes obvious why URL_4's ranking is higher than the other two URL_2 & URL_3.
 If we look at the various arrows in the above diagram we can also see that URL_2 is referenced the least and that is why it gets the lowest ranking.